We do not keep activity logs of any kind. Learn more about what this means and why we choose to operate this way.

 You can pay money to the numbered account and therefore acquire more VPN time.
 Mullvad accepts cash, Bitcoin, Bitcoin Cash, bank wire, credit card, PayPal, and Swish.
 You can find more information on how we handle each type of payment below.

-Put the money in an envelope together with the account number in question and send it to us.
+Put the money in an envelope together with the payment token and send it to us.
 We will open the envelope, add time to the account (corresponding to the amount of cash sent), and then use a shredder to destroy the envelope and its non-money contents.

 We have no way of knowing who made the payment and who the account belongs to.
 Even if a person were to address the envelope, there is still no way to prove that he or she generated the account or is even using it.
 Please avoid writing your name or address on the envelope.